 Rainbow Club is a network of social swimming clubs for children with a disability.
-With NDIS Provider status and our unique Swim the Rainbow program, Rainbow Club offers a fun and safe community for children with a disability to swim, interact, and play.
+With NDIS Provider status and our unique Swim the Rainbow program, Rainbow Club offers a fun and safe community for children with a disability to have individualised swimming lessons catered to their needs.

 At Rainbow Club we understand children with a disability.
 We encourage each child to Swim the Rainbow at their own pace, to best of their ability.

 Our Club members each have a unique story.
 Read their shared experiences and discover the Rainbow Club community.

 Rainbow Club appreciates the donations which enable us to increase our capacity so children with a disability can receive regular swimming lessons.

 Bexley, Bondi, Campbelltown, Cherrybrook, Cronulla/Miranda, Glenmore Park, Holsworthy, Hornsby, Hurstville, Kurri Kurri, Lane Cove, Liverpool, Maroubra, Mt Pritchard, Newington/Stanmore, Northmead, Orange, Penrith, Revesby, Southern Highlands, Seven Hills, Sutherland, Tamworth, The Ponds, Villawood, Warriewood, Warringah.
 See details